Grey Coat Hospital

-The Grey Coat Hospital is a Church of England secondary school with academy status for girls in Westminster, London, England.
+The Grey Coat Hospital is a Church of England comprehensive secondary school with academy status for girls in Westminster, England.
 It is a specialist Language College.
+The language specialising school has a return date of September the 1st each year, a tradition based on old references.

 History

 The school was formally established at the Trustees' first meeting held on St. Andrew's Day in 1698.
 Eight members of the congregation of St. Margaret's, Westminster donated towards the founding of the school, initially a day school for 50 boys.

-Its founding trustees were Robert Maddock, a cheesemonger, John Holmes, a "sope" and candles maker, Thomas Wisdome, a tradesman in leather goods and brooms, Samuel Mitchell, a bookseller, Richard Ffyler, a draper, Charles Webbe, John Wilkins and Simon Boult who "contributed towards the Charges of the School on their own, and subscriptions provided from other substantial persons".
+Its founding trustees were Robert Maddock, John Holmes, Thomas Wisdome, Samuel Mitchell, Richard Ffyler, Charles Webbe, John Wilkins, and Simon Boult.

-They aimed to educate "40 of the Greatest Objects of Charity (orphans and neglected children) in the principles of the Christian religion, teaching reading and instructing them in the Church catechism, the discipline of the Church of England as by law established, and for teaching writing and cast accounts" and "binding them apprentices to honest trades and employments".
+They aimed to educate "[orphans and neglected children] in the principles of the Christian religion, teaching reading and instructing them in the Church catechism, the discipline of the Church of England as by law established, and for teaching writing and cast accounts" and "binding them apprentices to honest trades and employments".

-The School opened with only 11 boys.
+The School opened on 9 January 1698 with only 11 boys.
 Its first Headmaster was Thomas Ashenden, on a yearly salary of £26.

-The school, which opened on 9 January 1698, was initially housed by the "Broad Sanctuary" in front of Westminster Abbey.

-Soon, the opportunity arose to take over the old workhouse in "Tuttle-Fields" which had been founded in accordance with the first Poor Law of Queen Elisabeth I in 1601, and which had moved out in 1700.